luckasRanarison/okey/README.md

 okey start --config ./path/to/config/okey.yaml --daemon # to run as a daemon in the background
 ```

-To use `okey` as sysmted a service at the user level, you can use the following commands:
+To use `okey` as systemd a service at the user level, you can use the following commands:

 <details>